Science and technology in Uganda: Global Health Security Agenda

 The Ebola epidemic in 2014 highlighted the challenge of mobilising funds, equipment and human resources to manage a rapidly evolving health crisis.
 In 2015, the United States of America decided to invest US$1 billion over the next five years in preventing, detecting and responding to future infectious disease outbreaks in 17 countries, within its Global Health Security Agenda.
 Uganda is one of these 17 countries.
 The others are: (in Africa) Burkina Faso, Cameroon, Côte d'Ivoire, Ethiopia, Guinea, Kenya, Liberia, Mali, Senegal, Sierra Leone and Tanzania; (in Asia): Bangladesh, India, Indonesia, Pakistan and Vietnam.

-Recent Scientific Development in Uganda
+Recent development

 Uganda made its first official foray into space development on November 7, 2022, launching its first satellite.
 Named PearlAfricaSat-1, the new tool will be used for increased accuracy with regard to weather and geology, mineral mapping, agriculture monitoring and border security.

 Even more ambitiously, the new Uganda satellite will conduct important health tech experiments aimed at 3-D biological printing of human tissue in space.
 This mission will also examine how "microgravity influences ovary function."

 PearlAfricaSat-1has landed on the International Space Station and will be closely monitored from Kampala, the capital city of Uganda.